chasemc67/Quadcopter_Communication_Simulation/README.md

-### Simulates Communication Frequency and Duration for Nodes Moving in a Space
+### Simulates Communication Frequency and Duration for Nodes Moving in a Bounded Space

 This code simulates two nodes, with a given communication radius, moving randomly in an enclosed space. batch runs can be invoked, which will generate statistics on commuication duration and frequency, under different parameters.